What HIPAA Cybersecurity Requirements Actually Demand

 - Assign unique user IDs to every workforce member accessing ePHI systems

-- Implement Multi-Factor Authentication (MFA) on all ePHI access points
+- Implement Multi-Factor Authentication on all ePHI access points

 - Enable audit logging on EHR, billing, and all systems storing ePHI